markvan/markvan.github.io/_posts/2019-10-21-content-microcharging.markdown

 * A common Web and mobile solution for payments and wallet top-up that would be used in the same way regardless of what device was being used.
-* Keeping the user informed as to what was happening at all stages; this to remove any fear about payments getting out of hand and loss of wallet funds.
+* Keeping the user informed as to what was happening at all stages; this to remove any fear about payments getting out of hand and loss pre-paid funds.

 Various small improvements complicated the design, for example:
 * Small payments (up to a user definable limit) should be automatic.